Purposeful Communication: Opportunity or Threat?

 Back when a business was a black box, the brand was whatever the marketing team painted on the outside.
 “Now that a business is a glass box, the brand is everything.
 Every person.
 Every process.
 Every value.
 Everything that happens, ever.” – David Mattin Trendwatching CEO.

 Even if it is admirable that companies want to bring thoughtful issues to the public’s attention, it’s not enough: they should also bring and implement solutions.
 Dentsu Aegis found that “there is a clear set of preferred causes that businesses adopt: purposeful campaigns around the topics of Environment, Diversity, Health and Social welfare make up 70% of all winning entries.”

 Transparency is key to success, but sometimes it is not enough to “put it out there.”
 Mindful communication with a purpose behind it is the ultimate goal.
-Reaching the right audience with the right message should be every company’s objective and while it’s not always easy, following the brand core values and being true to themselves as well to consumers is the first step to get there.
+Reaching the right audience with the right message should be every company’s objective, and while it’s not always easy, following the brand core values and being true to themselves as well to consumers is the first step to get there.